 They were frugal people.
 “We didn’t have a lot of income.
 But we never defaulted on anything, and we never bought anything on credit except for the land mortgage.
 We couldn’t get loans through commercial banks unless Tony’s father co-signed, and his father was forever disappointed that Tony gave up his career as an economist.
 His father thought we shouldn’t be doing this stupid thing anyway.

-Tony wanted to create a community, a feeling that has passed on to Hana and her children, as we’ll hear in a subsequent post.
+Tony wanted to create a community, an idea that has passed on to Hana and her children.
 “I think our family really likes to attract a group,” says Hana.
 “We like to have people around who want to do things with us.”

 When DDT was banned, they switched to spraying the corn with Sevin.
 Tony used less than the recommended amount, but he also sprayed with Atrazine and used Captan to coat the seeds.
 “I remember asking somebody at EPA if we had to worry about fungicides and herbicides,” says Hiu, “and they told me nah, it’s the pesticides and insecticides that you want to be more careful with.
 Well, Tony was going barefoot most of the time and wore no protective clothing.
 He mixed the stuff in a big sprayer tank, stirring it.
 If the nozzle got clogged he would unscrew it and blow through it.